coderofgames/Multi-Objective-GA/ReadMe.txt

     CONSOLE APPLICATION : Multi_Objective_Genetic_Algorithm Project Overview
 ========================================================================

+NOTE: The result is an individual whose gender dominant attributes are successful, and whose gender recessive attributes are also successful - they are good at gender stereotypical roles -e.g. because the individuals father is good at hunting and the mother is good at foraging, the individual inherits the attributes from the parent.

 This simple C++ program computes a multi object hierarchical genetic algorrithm.
 The heirarchy gene is simply male or female and this is implicit in the structure of the program (2 lists).
 Each pair of parents produce 1 male and 1 female offspring.